UIUC-Go-Club/UIUC-Go-Club.github.io/blogs/eternal-life.md

 In extreme situation, we could use the shape of eternal life to live and here is a tsumego challenge!
 (Credit to content creator [云小天1118](https://space.bilibili.com/282175413))

-There are two possible eternal life shape in this special 7 x 7 board.
-Which one is the true one?
+There are two possible eternal life shapes in this special 7 x 7 board.
+But which one could help white to live?
 (White first alive) Let's play.
 ![](imgs/eternal_life_tsumego.png)

 Solution: [https://www.bilibili.com/video/BV1oJ411q7yr](https://www.bilibili.com/video/BV1oJ411q7yr)